 Norwich Theatre Royal is thrilled to be working with the Children’s Theatre Partnership on producing bold, ambitious and imaginative theatre for the UK stage and young people in local communities.
 Supported for the next three years by Arts Council England, Holes is the first production in their three-year plan.
 Since 2010, the partnership has successfully produced and toured five shows – Goodnight Mister Tom, Swallows and Amazons, The Boy In The Striped Pyjamas, Running Wild and The Jungle Book.

-Theatre Makers is a network for adults involved in amateur dramatics throughout the region.
-Training and networking opportunities throughout the year will ensure strong communication on a host of topics and allow individuals and theatre groups to feel supported and learn together.
-In collaboration with other theatre makers in the region, the group will programme training and networking opportunities throughout the year.
+Adult theatre groups network offering training and networking opportunities throughout the year to ensure strong communication on a host of topics and allow individuals and theatre groups to feel supported and learn together.